 FS

-Figure 28 describes the interference scenarios for TDD mode in both directions.
+Figure 37 describes the interference scenarios for TDD mode in both directions.
 In the Radio Regulations, the band 3400-3475 MHz is also allocated on a secondary basis to the Radio Amateur service in two CEPT countries through RR No. 5.431.
 In the 3400-3410 MHz band, the amateur service operates on a secondary basis in some CEPT countries in accordance with ERC Report 25.
-Due to the secondary status of the allocation to the amateur service, no compatibility study between DA2GC and the radio amateur service was felt necessary.
-Table 6-1 summarizes the incumbent services/applications in the 3.4 – 3.6 GHz band.
+Table 14 summarizes the incumbent services/applications in the 3.4 – 3.6 GHz band.

-[place holder: ITU-R Report S.2199 Studies on compatibility of broadband wireless access system and fixed satellite service network in the 3400 to 4200 MHz band]